-Personal and sensitive information
+Personal and sensitive user data

 Prominent disclosure and consent requirement

-You must provide an in-app disclosure of your data access, collection, use and sharing.
+Prominent disclosure: you must provide an in-app disclosure of your data access, collection, use and sharing.
 The in-app disclosure:

 Restrictions for personal and sensitive data access